YazzyYaz/resume-builder/README.md

 10. aster_data.csv: CSV file to add your skills and score which works with draw.js.
 11. img: Add your custom images here, but be sure to link them in the resumeBuilder.js file.

+In order to see the D3 Skills Visualization, you need to initiate a small server in the Terminal with Python in the main resume directory:
+'''shell
+python -m SimpleHTTPServer
+'''

 I'll be continuously updating the design of this repository whenever I can.
 If you like to contribute or have any questions, email me at: yaz.khoury@gmail.com